 Formula key actions: Pacifies the Liver.
 Removes Stagnation.
 Drains Fire.
 Unblocks the Meridians.

 The tastes of ingredients in TCM also determine what Organs and Meridians they target.
-As such turmeric tubers are thought to target the Heart, the Liver and the Lung.
+As such Yu Jin is thought to target the Heart, the Liver and the Lung.
 In addition to regulating Blood flow, in TCM the Heart is believed to be the store of the 'Mind' which basically refers to someone's vitality.
 The Liver on the other hand is often referred as the body's "general" because it is in charge of regulating the movements of Qi and the Body Fluids.
 It also takes a leading role in balancing our emotions.
 In addition to performing respiration, the Lungs are thought in TCM to be a key part of the production chain for Qi and the Body Fluids that nourish the body.

 Regular ingestion of turmeric reduces plasma malondialdehyde and increases red blood cell catalase activity and plasma albumin levels in hemodialysis patients.1